BLOCKOTUS/hyperledger-fabric-chaincode-helper/README.md

 class MyContract extends BlockotusContract {

-  public anyfunction(ctx) {
+  public async anyfunction(ctx) {
     const timestamp = this.getTimestamp(ctx);
     const uniqueClientId = this.getUniqueClientId(ctx);
     const params = this.getParams(ctx, { length: 2 });
+    const exists = await this.exists(ctx, id);

-    const results = this.getAllResultsFromIterator(iterator, false, 5); // in a Write transaction, Fabric does not support Limit Queries.
+    const results = await this.getAllResultsFromIterator(iterator, false, 5); // in a Write transaction, Fabric does not support Limit Queries.
 This helper does the job.
   }

   /**